PhotonicGluon/Quaestiones/README.md

 You can now set up port-forwarding for the server.
 This document will **not** cover that (primarily because it is *very* complicated).

 # Files You Can Edit
 Quaestiones has been made to ensure maximum customability with minimal editing of many different files.
 As such, it is essential that **you edit files that can be edited**.
-Thankfully, that would be **most of the files inside the Quaestiones repository**.
+Thankfully, that would be **most of the files inside the *Root Directory***.

 However, it is essential that the file named `authenticator` inside `console/console` is **neither edited or removed**.
 It is the authentication process of logging into the console.